NiceKing69/fuzzy-octo-doodle/README.md

 1. Reads a puzzle file in .bff format
 2. Expands the grid to allow for laser path simulation
 3. Attempts solutions
-4. Displays the solution grid and block placements
+4. write a BFF file for the solution grid and block placements

 ## Usage